Home » Big Island » 101 Best Things to do on the Big Island with Kids

 Big Island with Kids: Best Big Island Attractions

-One of the coolest national parks in Hawaii is the Pu’uhonua o Honaunau National Historical Park.
+One of the coolest national parks in Hawaii is the Pu’uhonua o Honaunau National Historic Park.
 It’s commonly called the Place of Refuge in Hawaii.

 Find out how to explore the Hawaii Place of Refuge (also called Pu'uhonua o Honaunau) by top Hawaii blog Hawaii Travel with Kids.
 Image of two tikis with a Hawaiian hut and sand in the background.